Electrolytes for Runners: When You Need Them & Why They Matter

 • what electrolytes actually do

-• how much you really need
+• how much you might lose during running

 👉 If you’re specifically looking for products, check out our full guide: